gerassimos/dgs19/resources/iot-c/Readme.md

    3. `COLLECTOR_HOST_PORT`: TCP port of the collector (dgs19/iot-collector) server.
 Default value is 8092
    4. `JAEGER_HOST`: jaeger collector host name
    5. `JAEGER_SAMPLING_RATE`: Where value is between 0.0 (no sampling) and 1.0 (sampling of every request)
+   6. `COLLECTOR_GRPC_PORT`: set the grpc port for the greeting service implemented in the collector module

 ## TCP ports
  - TCP port 8092 is used from the **dgs19/iot-collector** service to expose the REST Endpoints.